 Sell or make contracts for purchase or delivery of any commercial merchandise or services for personal profit or gain, or solicit voluntary contributions for organizations, without proper authorization.

-Engage in property.
+Engage in unsanctioned gambling or games of chance for money or other items of value on University property.

-Fail to comply departments.
+Fail to comply with the lawful directions of any person employed by, or acting for, the University in the good faith performance of their duties.
+Students also must comply with the regulations and policies of all University offices and departments.

 Violate other University policies or regulations, including University housing policies.
 (See also Campus Bus Policy; Disorderly Assemblages or Conduct; Distribution of Literature; Facilities and Services; Housing Policy; Non-Disciplinary Judicial Process; Records; University Housing Regulations; and Student Identification Cards.)